Get alerts of updates about «Risk groups and their relatives»

 When planning the start of cancer treatment, it should be considered whether patients can be vaccinated before starting.
 Vaccination should not delay the start of treatment.
 A large study from England indicates that people with blood cancer have a particularly high risk in the first five years after the diagnosis is made.

-The risk of a severe disease course in people with cerebral palsy (CP) depends on how severe their CP is, that is, their physical immobility, reduced lung function and coughing power, the risk of food or drink entering the respiratory tract, or whether they have a genetic condition that gives increased morbidity.
+The risk of a severe disease course in people with CP depends on how severe their CP is, see text above.
 Milder degrees of CP will not pose any risk in themselves.

 Chronic kidney disease